- What is septic arthritis?

 What is septic arthritis?

-Septic arthritis, also known as infectious arthritis or pyogenic arthritis, is a very rare condition caused by an infection in the joint.
+Septic arthritis, also known as infectious arthritis or pyogenic arthritis, is a very rare condition involving an inflammation of a joint caused by an infection in that joint.
 It is usually caused by bacteria, though it may be caused by other microorganisms.
-Incidence is about six per 100,000 of the population in any given year.
+Incidence is about 6 per 100,000 of the population in any given year.

-The condition can affect anyone but it is most common in those with underlying joint disease or prosthetic joints, and more common in older people and those with diabetes or a weakened immune system.
+The condition can affect anyone, but those with underlying joint disease or prosthetic joints have an increased risk, as well as older people and those with diabetes or a weakened immune system.
 Any joint may be affected, but septic arthritis is most common in the knee and hip, sometimes also occurring in the shoulder, elbow and ankle.

 A diagnosis is confirmed when a fluid sample from the affected joint shows that bacteria or other infectious agents are present.

 Good to know: It is very important to seek medical attention immediately if septic arthritis is suspected.
-The condition can rapidly cause irreversible joint damage and, left untreated, can be life threatening.
+The condition can rapidly cause irreversible joint damage and, if left untreated, can be life-threatening.
 However, with prompt treatment, most people will recover well.

 - Redness of the overlying skin